 Here are some pointers on how to ace the interview with your conservative and professional dressing style.

 - You can choose trousers matched with a solid color blazer.
 You can also wear a knee-length skirt.

 - For trousers or skirts, go for dark shades, and tops can be of pastels or any subdued colors.

 - A simple blouse in a neutral color, with or without a collar – this is the best.

 - Too many frills or loud, flashy prints and lacy or sheer fabrics are all distractions from a neat, professional look.

 Button-down shirts with a modest neckline need not be uninteresting.
 Instead of going for the usual white, grey, or blue, play with pastels or other neutral colors and interesting fabrics.
 Avoid flashy or shimmery colors.
 Also, avoid too tightfitting styles, heavy embroidery, large prints, flowy materials, tassels, etc.

 A well-fitting dress can also give you a neat professional look.
 A quality dress that skims the knees with a structured fit gives a modern look.

-Choose closed-toed shoes like moccasins, bellies, pumps etc. You can also wear sandals.
-Wear heels only if you are comfortable in them.
-A small heel of 1 1⁄2 – inch is alright.
+Choose closed-toed shoes like moccasins, bellies, pumps, etc. You can also wear sandals.
+Wear heels only if you are comfortable with them.
+A small heel of 1 1⁄2 – inches is alright.